-Galena Joint Venture means the strategic joint venture that the Company entered into on September 9, 2019 with Sprott Mining Idaho Limited Partnership.
+Galena Joint Venture means the strategic joint venture that the Company entered into on September 9, 2019 with Sprott Mining Idaho Limited Partnership and which was cancelled effective December 19, 2024.

 Galena mill means the mill located southeast of the Coeur mill on the Galena Complex.